1977–78 FC Basel season: Domestic league

 Basel played in the 1977–78 Nationalliga A. This was contested by the first 10 teams from the previous season and the two newly promoted teams Etoile Carouge and Young Fellows Zürich.
 The champions would qualify for the 1978–79 European Cup and the Swiss Cup winners would qualify for 1978–79 Cup Winners' Cup.
 The UEFA modified the entry rules for Switzerland again and, therefore, this season only two teams would qualify for the 1977–78 UEFA Cup.
 Due to the fact that Basel were reigning champions and because there were only minor mutations in the squad, the club's primary aim was to defend their championship title.
 The Nationalliga A was played in two stages.
 The qualification phase was played by all 12 teams in a double round robin, and after completion of this stage, the teams were divided into two groups.
 The first six teams contended in the championship group (with half the obtained points in the first stage as bonus) and the positions seventh to twelfth contended the relegation group (also with half the obtained points as bonus).
 Basel ended the qualification round in fourth position and ended the championship group in third position with 27 points, two points behind Grasshopper Club and one behind Servette.
 They failed their championship aim, being beaten 2–4 by the Grasshoppers in the very last game of the season.

 Basel scored a total of 74 goals conceding 48 in their 32 domestic league games.
 Roland Schönenberger was the team's top goal scorer with 16 league goals.
 Detlev Lauscher, Erni Maissen and Jörg Stohler each scored 9 goals.

 Swiss Cup and League Cup

-In the first round of the Swiss Cup Basel were drawn against FC Lerchenfeld Thun and this was the first time that these two clubs had ever played against each other.
+In the first round of the Swiss Cup Basel were drawn against third-tier FC Lerchenfeld (Thun) and this was the first time that these two clubs had ever played against each other.
 Basel won this away game 4–2.
 In the next round they beat Zürich away 3–1 and St. Gallen at home 4–1 in the quarter-final.
 Therefore Basel advanced to the semi-finals before being knocked out of the competition by Grasshopper Club.
 Servette won the competition this season.
 In the first round of the Swiss League Cup Basel were drawn against Wettingen.
 Also in this competition Basel advanced to the semi-finals before being knocked out.
 St. Gallen won the competition beating Grasshopper Club 3–2 in the final.